-Upstream riprap rehabilitation would consist of placing the riprap bedding layer along the toe of the embankment, followed by placing new riprap to amend the existing riprap and to cover areas of the upstream embankment slope without riprap protection.
+Upstream riprap rehabilitation would consist of placing the riprap bedding layer along the toe of the upstream embankment, followed by placing new riprap to amend the existing riprap and to cover areas of the upstream embankment slope without riprap protection.
 The riprap rehabilitation work would occur in four primary phases: reservoir drawdown, installation of erosion and sediment control, placement of riprap, and return of water level to normal operating pool elevations.
+Total amount of riprap to be placed below the 490-foot amsl max reservoir level will be approximately 3,620 cubic yards over an approximate area of 1.67 acres.